gaehlerm/SoftwareEngineering/README.md

 }
 ```

 Now this is just a little example in between how constantly considering how functions can be defined in different ways might make the code smoother.
-It is more readable and we don’t have to pass the mutable outputstream object.
+It is more readable and we don’t have to pass the mutable outputstream object. -->

 # 27. Naming

 "And you will know, my name is the Lord!" – Samuel L. Jackson, Pulp fiction

 How long does a football game take?
-This is a very innocent looking question, yet people might not agree to an answer.
+This is a very innocent question, yet people might not agree to an answer.
 In Europe most people would say 90 minutes while in the United States, 60 minutes is the common answer.
 The reason for these different answers is very simple: names.
 There are two different sports that have the same name.
-This might cause some confusion.
+This can cause some confusion.

 The example was cute.
 You may get a laugh when mixing them up but it doesn’t cause any harm.
 With city names it already gets a little trickier.
 If you miss a job interview because you drove to the wrong end of your country it gets painful.
 For the police and health care system it becomes even worse.
-As soon as there are people around who have the same name as you do it may get dangerous.
+As soon as there are people around who have the same name, it may get dangerous.
 If your namesake is a highly dangerous criminal, the cops may become really rough because they are confused.
 Even in Europe.
 Also in a hospital there are issues with using names as an identifier and so far there is no unique solution how to solve it.

 All these things happen for only one reason.
 Name collisions.
 Different objects having the same name.
 Names are everything.
 No matter what you look at, you can name it.
 A computer, desk, printer, etc. This is the very foundation of our natural language.
 Of every language.
 Including programming languages.
 In a programming language we define things by giving them a name.
 Every variable, function or class has a name.
 Every programming construct has a name.
 And you use this name to search it with google or Stackoverflow.
 If you don't know the name you're screwed.

 Choosing good names is paramount in programming.
 You certainly don’t want to run into name collisions as explained above.
 It would cause a lot of confusion and could be the source for many errors to come.
 But there is much more to consider when defining the name of an object.
 We are humans and we have to be able to read and understand the code.
 This would not be possible if we used randomly generated names.
 We need names that give us an idea what an object is and what properties it has.
 This is the only way we can create a picture in our mind what the code roughly does.
 It requires everyone working on the project to know what all these expressions mean.
-What kind of properties they have?
+What kind of properties do they have?
 We have to be like lawyers.
 The law defines every crime as exactly as possible and gives it a unique name.
 This is what we need.

 Coming up with your own names is everything but easy.
 Especially new programmers really struggle finding good names.
 There are just too many possibilities how you can name an object.
 But there are some rules you can follow and at least some of the names are quite easy to find.
 Meanwhile for other variables even experienced programmers have to take a deep think.
 In fact, naming takes up a quite big fraction of our programming time.
 We do it very often and there is often no obvious solution, there might be only some vague recommendations.
 Or as Michael Feathers put it in his book "Working Effectively with Legacy Code":

 "When naming a class, think about the methods that will eventually reside in.
-The name should be good, but it doesn’t have to be perfect." // WELC p.340
+The name should be good, but it doesn’t have to be perfect."
+[WELC p.340]

 // Figure out how to include these lines into the text

-How verbose should a name be? `d`, `days`, or `days_per_week`?
-If a new team member understands the variable it is long enough.

 Sometimes words inside a name can be removed without losing any information at all.
-For instance, instead of ConvertToString(), the name ToString() is smaller and doesn’t lose any real information.
-Similarly, instead of DoServeLoop(), the name ServeLoop() is just as clear.
+For instance, instead of `convert_to_string()`, the name `to_string()` is smaller and doesn’t lose any real information.
+Similarly, instead of `do_serve_loop()`, the name `serve_loop()` is just as clear.
+Similar words line `manager` don't add anything to the name of a variable and can therefore be omited.

-Here are some rules to follow when naming things:
+Here is a pretty long list of rules to follow when naming things:

 1. Names should be short yet clear.
-There is a constant trade-off on the length of a name.
+Thus, there is a constant trade-off on the length of a name.
 Short names may be unclear, yet long names may be a sign that the object is hard to describe.
-It should possibly be reworked.
 On the other hand, long names are not as bad as unclear names.
 When in doubt choose a longer name.
-For example: Should you choose `d`, `days` or `days_since_last_update`?
+For example: Should you choose `p`, `price` or `price_of_apple`?
 The answer is: it depends.
-If a new work colleague understands the variable it is long enough.
+As a rule of thumb a name is fine if a new work colleague understands the variable.
-2. Classes and functions obeying the single responsibility principle are comparably easy to name.
-Vice versa, if it’s hard to find a good name, reconsider whether the object follows the SRP and consider rewriting it accordingly.
+2. Classes and functions obeying the single responsibility principle are comparably easy to name as they do only one thing.
+Vice versa, if it’s hard to find a good name, reconsider whether the object follows the SRP and rewrite it accordingly.
 3. Never use plain values in your code.
 Plain values are called magic numbers because no one can tell what its meaning is.
 And magic is having a negative meaning here.
 Always create a variable instead.
 For example `set_color(7)`.
 What does `7` mean?
-4. A rule of thumb: high level objects have short names as they describe very general things.
+4. High level objects have short names as they describe very general things.
 Low level objects have long names as they are very specific.
 5. Well defined levels of abstraction result in clearly defined and unique properties.
-This helps finding a name.
+This helps finding  names.
 At the same time, functions and classes are required to be on a single level of abstraction in order to fulfill the SRP.
 6. Name collisions may happen once in a while.
 Consider refactoring one or both variables involved.
 They might do very similar things and should be refactored into one object.
 Otherwise you should be able to find clearly distinguishable names.
 7. Name collisions between different libraries are common and nothing to worry about.
 Use the namespace prefixes to distinguish them.
-8. Use names from the domain model if possible.
+8. Use names from the domain model.
 Make sure your object in the code and the real object have very similar properties.
 You should be able to talk to a domain expert about the code and he should be understanding at least some of your problems.
 If he doesn’t understand you, you probably came up with names or a model that does not exist in reality.
 9. Objects have names that are simple to distinguish.
 Use normal English words everybody knows and don’t use abbreviations unless you use them in your spoke language.
 Differences in the names should be as early as possible.
 10. You may tweak the language a little and ignore grammar rules at times.
-If you have many fish, you may call them fishs or fishes to highlight the plural.
+If you have many fish, you may call them fishes or fishes to highlight the plural.
 Being able to understand the meaning of the code is importanter //deliberately misspelled// than the usage of proper English.
 Natural languages have some deficiencies when it comes to explaining things in an unambiguous way.
-The following code is perfectly viable in python: `for fish in fishs`.
+The following code is perfectly viable in python: `for fish in fishes`.
 11. Avoid "if", "and" or "or" in the names of your variables.
 These neat little words are tempting to use, yet they are a clear sign to a violation of the SRP.
 12. If a variable is used all over the code, name it carefully.
 Possibly use a name from the domain level.
 If a variable is used only for about 5 lines, even i, j or k are fine.
 13. The name of a function should tell you exactly what it does.
 There shouldn’t be unexpected behavior hidden in the code.
 For example, it shouldn’t interact with global states, which is anyway a bad thing to do.
 14.	snake_case notation is easier to read than camelCase.
 Use snake_case notation for variables and functions, camelCase for class definitions and file names.
 Though it is more important to stick to the rules used in an ongoing project than coming up with your own notation rules.
-15. Classes and operations should reveal their purpose by the name.
+15. Classes and functions should reveal their purpose by the name.
 This relieves the developers from reading the internals and thus saving a lot of time.
-The name should be part of the Ubiquitous language.
+The name should be part of the domain language.
 16. Prefer explicit names over implicit names, prefer `hammer` over `nail_smashing_rod`.
-Don't use generic words like "data" or "info".
+Don't use generic words like "data", "info" or "manager".
 They don't tell you anything.
 The name `server_can_start()` is vague compared to `can_listen_on_port()`.
 17. Attach units to a variable name if existing.
 For example `timeout_duration_ms`.
 18. Avoid negated terms (and preferably avoid booleans all together). `is_not_empty` is harder to read than `is_empty`.
 19. Normal reasoning should be able to tell you how an algorithm roughly scales.
 A function `size()` should not be O(n).
 If you want to have a function calculating the size that is O(n), you should call it `compute_size()`.
 20. At times it is suggested to use a trailing underscore character to class variables.
 This is to distinguish them from local variables.
 However, I think this is a sign of bad code.
 If you need such a distinction, your methods are probably too long and your class might be too big.

 ### Generic names

-// Move this to the chapter on names?

 ```py
 class Rectangle {